 THE NEW SHELTER WILL INCREASE THE NUMBER OF BEDS FROM 51 TO 120, WITH CAPACITY TO ADD 48 MORE BEDS IN THE FUTURE.

 It will have a neighborhood feel with bedrooms, bathrooms and a sitting room in each neighborhood.
 There will be several communal areas and counseling rooms, as well as space for youth programs and a secure outdoor playground and garden.
 The shelter will also have kennels and exercise areas for pets.

-Pending the ability to secure necessary funding, the tentative groundbreaking is planned for the end of the first quarter of 2017.
+Pending the ability to secure necessary funding, the tentative groundbreaking is planned for the end of 2017.

 An endowment also will be established to help secure the future of CHOICES and support the community’s immediate and emerging needs related to serving domestic violence victims.

 WE ARE SEEKING DONATIONS FROM ANY BUSINESS, INDIVIDUAL, FOUNDATION OR ORGANIZATION THAT IS INSPIRED TO HELP US IN OUR EFFORTS TO KEEP DOMESTIC VIOLENCE VICTIMS SAFE AND HELP THEM START A NEW, ABUSE-FREE LIFE.

 Some organizations that may consider donating include churches, community organizations and corporations committed to making a difference in our community.